sjuan/Agentic_RAG_Chatbot/README.md

 - ✅ Conversations saved locally in JSON
 - ✅ No third-party data sharing
 - ✅ You control all data retention

+### Data Usage & AI Training

+**Important**: Your uploaded documents and analyzed data are **NOT used to train AI models**.

+- ✅ **No Training Data**: OpenAI and Tavily do not use your data for training their models
+- ✅ **API-Only Usage**: Your data is sent only to process your specific requests via API calls
+- ✅ **No Data Retention**: API providers do not retain your documents or conversations for training purposes
+- ✅ **Privacy Protected**: All document processing is done locally; only search queries (not documents) are sent to web search APIs
+- ✅ **Session-Based**: Your data remains in your local session and is not shared with third parties

+This system uses OpenAI's API under their [data usage policy](https://openai.com/api/policies/data-usage/), which states that data sent via API is not used for training.
+Tavily's web search API also does not use your queries for training purposes.

 ## 📝 File Structure